makkus/freckles/src/freckles/doc/installation.md

 wget -O - https://freckles.sh | bash
 ```

-This will download the approriate binary into ``$HOME/.local/share/freckles/bin``.
+This will download the appropriate binary into ``$HOME/.local/share/freckles/bin``.
 You can configure the install process with environment variables, more details can be found in the [freck documentation](https://gitlab.com/freckles-io/freck)

 ### What does this do?